 Adopting An Old Dog

-Adopting An Older Dog: Points to Consider
+Adopting An Old Dog: Points to Consider

-We are considering adopting an old dog, a 10 year old Cocker Spaniel.
+We are considering adopting an old dog, a 10-year-old Cocker Spaniel.
 What issues could we be faced with?
 How can we make it a smooth transition?

 Golden cocker spaniel adult dog, swimming in a lake.This is so cool mum!